napari/island-dispatch/source/blog/triangulation_summary.md

 | -        | 10.6±0.07s                     | 336±8ms                             |    0.03 | benchmark_shapes_layer.ShapeTriangulationMixed.time_create_layer(3000, 'polygon', bermuda)     |
 ```

-For convex shapes it is 10-100x faster depending on number of vertices in the shape.
+For convex shapes, it is 10-100x faster depending on the number of vertices in the shape.

 ```
 | Change   | Before [5535c71a] <v0.5.1^0>   | After [45a7ca24] <main>   |   Ratio | Benchmark (Parameter)                                                                                 |